00f2ff/duncan.lol/README.md

 I could have built a more reactive application that would keep the site at content parity with my Notion database, but that felt too over-engineered for the frequency at which I write/update content, so instead I use `make notion`, `npm run dev`, `tsc` and `git push origin head` which triggers a production build and deployment in Vercel.

 ## Design
-I use [Chakra UI](https://chakra-ui.com/) to theme raw converted JSX, and for its higher-level layout primitives.
+I use Tailwind to theme raw converted JSX, and for its higher-level layout primitives.
 My fonts are hosted by [Adobe](https://fonts.adobe.com/).

 ## Todo